 Hurricane Ida before making landfall in Louisiana (Image credit: CIRA/NOAA)

-Using observational records and climate models, we tackle research questions of high societal relevance, including but not limited to:
+Using a broad range of climate data (observations, reanalysis, and satellite products) and climate models, we tackle research questions of high societal relevance, including but not limited to:

 - How have the extreme events changed, and how will they change?